 The idea that natural medicines are inherently better and safer is not always accurate.
 And doesn’t tell us the whole story.
 Plenty of ‘natural’ plants are toxic for humans and animals.
 And technically, essential oils are chemical compounds, too.

-These supplements are often put on the market with minimal, if any, control or testing.
+Unlike many medical terms, the term ‘natural’ is unregulated.
+That means that there are no standards for ‘natural’ remedies, and natural supplements can be often put on the market with minimal, if any, control or testing.
 This means that you have no way of knowing what exactly the ingredients are, or the potential side effects.
+Yet plants and herbal remedies can be very powerful.